helium/HIP/0128-energy-subnetwork.md

 ### Anti-Gaming Measures

-The ENERGY subnetwork prioritizes the prevention of gaming through a, multi-layered validation framework that will evolve over time.
-This approach can e.g. combine physical verification methods such as satellite imagery and existing inverter API integration.
-In addition cross-referencing data from DERs and sensors in the same region can provide information regarding misbehaving DERs.
-Ongoing data analysis will profile inverter performance and compare it with similar installations, considering environmental and grid factors.
-While a perfect solution will not be achievable from the start, the ENERGY subnetwork commits to refine these measures in collaboration with the Helium community and regulatory bodies.
+The ENERGY Subnetwork will prioritize the prevention of gaming through a hybrid framework that will evolve over time.
+At a base level, the subnetwork will leverage knowledge of accurately deployed IOT gateways in addition to ENERGY-specific validation mechanisms ranging from daily satellite imagery to grid frequency checks.
+This ENERGY-specific validation can also be made available to the IOT Network.
+The operation of anti-gaming measures will be the responsibility of Srcful AB.
+As the first service provider on the ENERGY Network, Srcful is appropriately aligned to ensure that valid entities are rewarded on the network.
+The design of the Oracle infrastructure will allow for community evaluation of raw data emitted from ENERGY gateways.

 ### Network Rates & Fees